Parenting 101 Carl A. Moss MS LMHC Psychotherapist.

 • Permissive

 Permissive parents basically allow their children to do whatever they want.
-Some hate to see their children unhappy.
+Some feel guilty to see their children unhappy.
 Others want their children to have all the advantages they themselves never had.
 These parents often feel out of control and defeated.
 They will over emote with the children out of frustration.
 The children often develop an “entitled” attitude with a lack of gratitude.

 (Note: I have often seen a mixed parenting style of one parent being authoritarian and the other permissive.
 This induces over compensation behavior by the parents and confused game playing by the children).